HubSpot/calling-extensions-sdk/README.md

 Navigate to the a contact/company page in HubSpot and locate the calling icon on the left toolbar, click to open the settings popover.
 Once open you'll see a provider dropdown in the top right of the popover, select "Demo Widget" and click "call from browser".

-## Testing your app from a local environment
+## Test your app from a local environment

 While you're in the process of building your application, you can manually set the iframe URL for your browser by setting a localStorage value.
 This will allow you to set a localhost URL for local testing.